Daohub-io/beaker-whitepaper/Whitepaper.md

 Therefore, a policy mechanism must have two critical criteria:

-1. It must be simple to read and analyzeanalyse separately from the code it applies to.
+1. It must be simple to read and analyze separately from the code it applies to.
 2. It must be able to represent the guarantees about a system (i.e. the restrictions) that users wish to make.